Major MineralsModerate

 Does Magnesium interact with other supplements?

-Yes, Magnesium has 3 known interactions with other supplements.
-Magnesium and calcium work together; ideal ratio is 1:2 (Mg:Ca).
+Yes, Magnesium has 1 known interaction with other supplements.
+Vitamin B6 and magnesium work synergistically (positive interaction).

 Are you taking Magnesium?